-If the hot water odor persists after the anode replacement and chlorination treatment, we can only suggest that chlorination or aeration of the water supply be considered to eliminate the water problem.
+If the smelly water persists after the anode replacement and chlorination treatment, we can only suggest that chlorination or aeration of the water supply be considered to eliminate the water problem.

 Do not remove the anode leaving the tank unprotected.
 By doing so, all warranty on the water heater tank is voided.